Coronavirus - Let's Get Back on Track

 Since the start of the Coronavirus pandemic, the safety of our customers and our colleagues has been our biggest priority.
-Now that legal social distancing restrictions have been lifted it's only natural to feel uneasy, especially when travelling close to others.
+Now that legal restrictions have been lifted further it's only natural to feel uneasy, especially when travelling close to others.
 Rest assured we’re continuing to do everything we can to make your journey as safe as possible and help you to travel with confidence.

 You can play your part by following these simple rules and advice:

 1) Please don’t travel if you have any Coronavirus symptoms or are generally feeling unwell.

 2) Plan your journey if possible.
 You can check for quieter trains by using our Seat Finder Tool.